 Most students take out loans to help pay a portion of their school bill.
 Weigh your options to make sure you can manage the loans you borrow.

 Refer to your financial aid award to see what loans you’re eligible to borrow.
-On your award, the category “Private Loan eligibility” is the suggested amount that you may pursue through a private loan.
+On your award, the category “PLUS/Private Loan eligibility” is the suggested amount your parent can borrow from Direct PLUS or that you may pursue through a private loan.

 Which loan is best for you?